NaiqiZ/GenAI_Campbell_Chatbot/README.md

-# GenAI_marketing_chatbot
+# ALAB_Campbell_MarketingChatbot

-This repository contains the full codebase and configuration for a custom-built, multi-agent GenAI system developed as part of the MIT GenAI Lab.
-The tool is designed for **Campbell’s marketing team** to analyze Amazon advertising data via a **chat interface powered by LangGraph and Databricks MLflow**.
+This repository documents our project developed as part of the MIT GenAI Lab (15.S04), designed for Campbell’s marketing team to analyze Amazon advertising data via a chat interface powered by LangGraph and Databricks MLflow.

 ---

+## Project Overview

+We built a custom multi-agent system that enables business users to ask marketing questions in plain English and receive data-backed insights in real-time.

+The system connects:
+- Structured advertising data in Databricks
+- SQL querying through Genie Agent
+- Interpretation via LLMs and LangGraph agents

+The goal: to empower marketing teams with actionable answers through a secure, easy-to-use chat interface.

+---

+## Technical Approach

+- **Language**: Python
+- **Model**: LangGraph with Supervisor, Genie, LLM, and Final Answer agents
+- **LLM Orchestration**: LangGraph
+- **SQL Agent**: Genie Agent (Databricks SQL)
+- **Deployment**: MLflow + Unity Catalog
+- **Interface**: Auto-generated Databricks review app

+---

-## 🔍 What This Tool Does
+## What This Tool Does

-In plain terms:
 **Ask a marketing question in English, and get back a business-ready, data-grounded answer.**

 Example questions: